CeON/dataverse/doc/sphinx-guides/source/installation/config.rst

 +++++++++++++++++++++++++++++

 ``InheritParentRoleAssignments`` can be set to a comma-separated list of role aliases or '*' (all) to cause newly created Dataverses to inherit the set of users and/or internal groups who have assignments for those role(s) on the parent Dataverse, i.e. those users/groups will be assigned the same role(s) on the new Dataverse (in addition to the creator of the new Dataverse having an admin role).
 This can be helpful in situations where multiple organizations are sharing one Dataverse instance.
-The default, if ``::InheritParentRoleAssignments`` is not set is for the creator of the new Dataverse to be the only one assigned a role.
+The default, if ``InheritParentRoleAssignments`` is not set is for the creator of the new Dataverse to be the only one assigned a role.

-``InheritParentRoleAssignments=admin,curator`
+``InheritParentRoleAssignments=admin,curator``
 or
 ``InheritParentRoleAssignments=*``